libxsmm/libxsmm/README.md

 Please note that comparing performance results depends on whether or not streaming the operands of the matrix multiplication.
 For example, running a matrix multiplication code many time with all operands covered by the L1 cache may have an emphasis towards an implementation which actually performs worse for the real workload (if this real workload needs to stream some or all operands from the main memory).

 ## Applications
-**\[1] [http://cp2k.org/](http://cp2k.org/)**: Open Source Molecular Dynamics with its DBCSR component generating batches of small matrix multiplications ("matrix stacks") out of a problem-specific distributed block-sparse matrix.
-The idea and the interface of LIBXSMM is sharing some origin with CP2K's "libsmm" library which can be substituted by LIBXSMM (see https://github.com/hfp/libxsmm/raw/master/documentation/cp2k.pdf).
+**\[1] [https://cp2k.org/](https://cp2k.org/)**: Open Source Molecular Dynamics with its DBCSR component processing batches of small matrix multiplications ("matrix stacks") out of a problem-specific distributed block-sparse matrix.
+Starting with [CP2K 3.0](https://www.cp2k.org/version_history), LIBXSMM can be used to substitute CP2K's "libsmm" library.
+Prior to version 3.0, only the [Intel branch of CP2K](https://github.com/cp2k/cp2k/tree/intel) allows using LIBXSMM (see https://github.com/hfp/libxsmm/raw/master/documentation/cp2k.pdf).

 **\[2] [https://github.com/SeisSol/SeisSol/](https://github.com/SeisSol/SeisSol/)**: SeisSol is one of the leading codes for earthquake scenarios, in particular for simulating dynamic rupture processes.
 LIBXSMM provides highly optimized assembly kernels which form the computational back-bone of SeisSol (see https://github.com/TUM-I5/seissol_kernels/).